-The Tax-Free Savings Account (TFSA) was introduced in the 2008 federal budget and was launched January 2009.
-Canadian residents who are 18 years of age or over were originally permitted to contribute up to \$5,000 per year.
-The annual TFSA contribution limit from 2009 to 2012 was \$5,000 and is \$5,500 for 2013.
-The contribution limit is indexed to inflation and is subject to change by the federal government.
+The Tax-Free Savings Account (TFSA) was introduced in the 2008 federal budget and was launched in January 2009.
+Canadian residents 18 years of age or over were originally permitted to contribute up to \$5,000 per year.
+This annual TFSA contribution limit increased to \$5,500 for 2013 and 2014, and based on the 2015-2016 federal budget, the limit is \$10,000 for 2015 and subsequent taxation years.
+The limit is subject to change by the federal government, and, starting in 2015, the limit will not be indexed to inflation.

-While contributions are not tax deductible, income and growth as well as withdrawals from the plan are not taxable.
+While contributions are not tax-deductible, income and growth as well as withdrawals from the plan are not taxable.
 Amounts withdrawn are added back to contribution room in the following year and unused contribution room can be carried forward indefinitely.